twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I only understood this one.
 The other things are the five khandhas, etc. I did not know anything about them.
 “In the practice, the normal knowing of seeing man, and knowing as man, seeing dog, and knowing as dog; it’s not the realization yet; but if you are seeing man, and not knowing as man, seeing dog, and not knowing as dog is the realization.”
 I only knew this one, and this was a manual Dhamma for me.
 Now I have attained the Dhamma with this one as my manual.

 The teachers taught the students as—“noting the hotness, stiffness, and tenseness as vedanā, and continue to observe them.”
-Then I want to ask my teacher; “Ven.
+Then I went to ask my teacher; “Ven.
 Sir, should I note the hotness, stiffness, tenseness as vedanā?”
 He said to me; “Yes, it’s” Then I noted them as —hotness is vedanā, stiffness is vedanā, vedanā, vedanā, etc. When I checked it I only knew hotness, stiffness, and aches, and pain, but didn’t know vedanā (i.e., get lost in words, and concepts).
 There was an old nun who looked after me.
 Her name was Daw Mittara, she herself also was a teacher (it seemed teaching the nuns, and laywomen).

 At night, I went to ask her my problem.
 Then I asked her; “Sayalay, when I practice, note the hotness, stiffness, and tenseness as vedanās, but I don’t know about vedanā.
 I only know hotness, stiffness, and aches only.
 How should I practice knowing vedanā?”
 (Sayadaw did not continue to talk about how the Mae-chee Daw Mittara responded to him.
 He stopped here.
 I guess Daw Mittara would answer the same as his teacher had said before.
 Sayalay is the Burmese word for teacher and is the name given to nuns by monks and lay alike.)